-A description of these offsets is in the tax offsets sections of TaxPack 2005 and TaxPack 2005 supplement.
+A description of these offsets is in TaxPack 2007 and TaxPack 2007 supplement.
 Step 3 of the example on page 7 shows you how to work out your average rate of Australian tax.

-STEP 4: Work out whether you have assessable foreign income from more than one class
+STEP 4 Work out whether you have assessable foreign income from more than one class.